reportportal/docs/src/md/src/GettingStarted/Integrations.md

 By the attribute `SLID: XXXXXXXX` you link the execution in ReportPortal and a job in Sauce Labs.

-So that if a test item has attribute `SLID: XXXXXXXX`, and there are a global or project integration with Sauce Labs, a user will be able to view a video from Sauce Labs from the appropriate job in ReportPortal on a log view.
+So that if a test item has an attribute `SLID: XXXXXXXX`, and there is a global or project integration with Sauce Labs, a user will be able to view a video from Sauce Labs from the appropriate job in ReportPortal on a log view.

 [ ![Sauce Labs configuration](Images/userGuide/gettingStarted/Sauce Labs.png) ](https://youtu.be/RQAxGz6koh0)